Syllabus

 • Plagiarism, i.e., presenting as if one's own the ideas, research, writing, etc. that one has got from other sources, human or otherwise; also, the failure to acknowledge properly your reliance on other's research, writing, and so on.
 "Other's research, writing, and so on" includes artificial intelligence (AI).
 Improper use of AI will be treated as academic dishonesty

-• Permissible use of AI is confined only to top-level Google searches or similar, that is, to search strings like: "What is the date of the Declaration of Independence?"
+• Permissible use of AI is confined to top-level Google searches or similar, that is, to search strings like: "What is the date of the Declaration of Independence?"
 "What was the Areopagus?"
 "What is backwards outlining?" — basic stuff.
-Asking Google, ChatGPT, or other AI engines to come up with ideas (brainstorming), to research ideas (research), to organize ideas (outlining), to express ideas in words (writing), to do anything like that will be treated as academic dishonesty
+Asking Google, ChatGPT, or other AI engines to come up with ideas (brainstorming), to look deeply into those ideas (research), to organize those ideas (outlining), to express those ideas in words (writing), will be treated as academic dishonesty

 • AI research is hazardous in other ways as well, as it is rarely documents its sources properly.
-In other words, AI plagiarizes, and in using it, you run the risk of plagiarizing, too
+In other words, AI plagiarizes, and in using it, you, too, run the risk of plagiarizing

 • Cheating, i.e., giving or receiving unauthorized help for an exam, test, quiz, or other assessment